Torus orbit closures in the flag variety: Introduction

 We study the case when $X^v_w$ is a toric variety with the $T$-action.
 A toric Richardson variety~$X^v_w$ is not necessarily smooth while every toric Schubert variety $X_w$ is smooth.
 It turns out that $X^v_w$ is a smooth toric variety if and only if $\Q^v_w$ is combinatorially equivalent to a cube (see Theorem~\ref{theo:3-6}).
 Although pairs $(v,w)$ for which $\Q^v_w$ is combinatorially equivalent to a cube are not completely understood, there are many such pairs.
 Especially, it is shown in \cite{HHMP19} that this is the case when

-where $s_i$ $(i=1,\dots,n-1)$ denotes the adjacent transposition interchanging $i$ and $i+1$.
 Toric Richardson varieties $X^v_w$ for the pairs $(v,w)$ above also arise from polygon triangulations, so we call such toric Richardson varieties of \emph{Catalan type}.
 They can be classified up to isomorphism and the Wedderburn--Etherington numbers which count \emph{unordered} binary trees appear in enumerating the isomorphism classes (see Corollary~\ref{cor_enumeration_Xvw}).

 Finally, in Section~\ref{sec_problems} we pose several problems related to the discussion developed in this chapter.
 In Appendix~\ref{appendix}, we briefly review the theory of toric varieties and explain Bott manifolds in detail.